Why are you feeling disconnected and 18 things you can do to reconnect

 To achieve this goal, Facebook’s architects exploited human psychology, explained Parker, who resigned from the company in 2005.
 Whenever someone likes or comments on a post or photo, Facebook gives you a little dopamine boost.
 And it’s the same with so many other platforms, innovations and applications.

-We won’t go too deep into dopamine as there’s enough there for a whole book.
-The gist is that dopamine is a neurotransmitter that inspires us to take action to meet our needs and desires, which was crucial for humanity’s survival.
-It has a lot to do with desire, ambition, addiction and sex drive.
+Dopamine is a neurotransmitter that inspires us to take action to meet our needs and desires, which was crucial for humanity’s survival.

 Loneliness and keeping to ourselves